Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Optimal Power Plant Scrubber Installation Policy

 \subsubsection{\TotEff Rates Analysis}

-For interpretability, we build an outcome model and a propensity score model akin to \cref{eq:outBaseModelSim} and \cref{eq:outTxModelSim}, respectively, but linear in covariates instead of quadratic.
-Sensitivity analyses with more complex models are reported in \cref{sec:sens_analysis_generalize} and support the conclusions of the linear model with larger IHD reductions found.
-Upon fitting the \al model, we find that $100\%$ of power plants have estimated protective effects if treated, indicating that scrubber installation would reduce IHD hospitalizations.
+For interpretability, we build an outcome model and a propensity score model akin to that specified in \cref{sec:simulation}, respectively, but linear in covariates instead of quadratic.
+We additionally augment $\Xintj$ with weighted summaries of outcome level covariates given by $\mathbf{X}^{out}_j=\frac{1}{n}\sum_{i=1}^n \Tinst \mathbf{X}^{out}_i$ since outcome covariates and the interference map may impact treatment decisions.
+Sensitivity analyses with more complex models are reported in Appendix \labelcref{sec:sens_analysis_generalize}.
+Upon fitting the \al model, we find that $96\%$ of power plants have estimated protective effects if treated, indicating that scrubber installation would reduce IHD hospitalizations.
 Graphically \cref{fig:TEs} shows a plot of $\EstTotEff_j$ on the U.S. map and in a histogram.
 Installing scrubbers at most power plants tend to have small effects, save for a handful of influential power plants in the Midwest.
 For example, consider the power plant that has the greatest estimated reduction in IHD hospitalization rates if a scrubber in installed, found in Tennessee.
-If we install a scrubber at this power plant, we would find a 0.61 (408) reduction in IHD hospitalization rate per 10,000 person-years (counts) in 2005 among Medicare beneficiaries.
-An exploratory analysis testing $H_0: \TotEff_j \geq 0, H_a: \TotEff_j < 0$ based on \cref{thm:aLearning} yields evidence of statistically significant protective population effects when installing scrubbers at the majority of the power plants for significance level $\alpha=0.05$; \cref{fig:pvals_toteffj} shows $\sim 95\%$ of p-values are statistically significant.
-See Supplementary Materials for more information, including p-values and 95\% CIs.
+If we install a scrubber at this power plant, we would find a .69 (448) reduction in IHD hospitalization rate per 10,000 person-years (counts) in 2005 among Medicare beneficiaries.

+When determining which power plants to implement interventions on, policymakers may wish to incorporate statistical uncertainty into the decision-making process.
+Thus, to enhance the practical utility and policy-relevance of the proposed methodologies, we perform an exploratory analysis testing $H_0: \TotEff_j \geq 0, H_a: \TotEff_j < 0$ based on \cref{thm:aLearning}.
+The results are shown in \cref{fig:pvals_toteffj}.
+Approximately $70\%$ of p-values are statistically significant, yielding evidence of statistically significant protective population effects when installing scrubbers at the majority of the power plants for significance level $\alpha=0.05$.